AsavariLimaye/Zoetrope-old/README.md

-# Zoetrope
+# Zeotrope
-A movie and tv show database based website
+A website which acts like a database of movies & TV shows

+Front End : HTML, CSS, Bootstrap

+Back End : PHP, MySQL